Best Universal Life Insurance Companies in 2025

 Best Companies for Universal Life Insurance: Bottom Line

 Universal life insurance offers the flexibility to adapt your policy as your financial situation changes, while still providing lifelong coverage and potential cash value growth.
-State Farm stands out for its overall strength, Mutual of Omaha leads in indexed options and Prudential excels in variable universal life.
-If you’re looking for long-term protection with room to adjust, the right universal policy can offer stability and control.
+North American stands out for overall strength, while Midland National excels in affordability.
+If you're looking for long-term financial protection with room to adjust, the right universal policy can offer stability and control.

 Compare Life Insurance Rates